alopez96/personal-blog/content/blog/after-graduation/index.md

 that you are able to analyze the situation, come up with some suggestions for the client, and communicate your ideas.
 To study for this interview I read articles, watched <a href='https://www.youtube.com/user/caseinterview' target='_blank'>youtube videos</a>, and practiced by myself and with others.

 There a couple other things that helped me during the interview process.
 Because I was applying to a technical role, I talked about my internship with a small software startup.
 I also used class projects to talk about team work and software development.
-Finally, I leaned on my experience working in restuarants and retail stores to talk about the importance of customer service.
-Despite it being a different industry, we still strive to deliver the most value to the customer/client.
+Having worked in customer service, I learned of the importance of delivering the most value to the customer/client.
+This is important in many places, especially in consulting.

 > When I think of my time in construction and hospitality, I wouldn't want it be any other way.
 I see every job I've had, technical or not, white or blue collar, as an opportunity to learn.